zuchuandatou/MLSysEngOps-NYU25Spring/README.md

 ## Data pipeline
+### Reproduce and Run
+To reproduce, follow `1_create_server.ipynb`, `2_object.ipynb`, `3_block.ipynb`.
+These
+instructions are referred from Lab 8 instruction with appropriate changes based on our team's project proposal.

 ### Create a persistent storage on Chameleon
 I have created one ob
 ject store on Chameleon, to do this, I created and followed `1_create-server.ipynb` and `2_object.ipynb`.